 NEET 2017 – State Quota

-85% of seats are under the State Quota.
-Candidates from the respective states can apply for the seats under State Quota.
-The allotment of seats under the State Quota in different states is based on the State level counseling.
+The State Quota has 85% seats.
+Aspirants from the corresponding states may apply for the seats under the State Quota.
+The allotment of seats under the State Quota in various states is based on the State level counseling.

 - Admission under the State Quota Seats shall be depending on reservation policy and eligibility criteria prevailing in the State/Union Territory as notified by the respective State/Union Territory from time to time.